davidt4444/scalaExamples/Readme.md

 //"com.typesafe.play" %% "play-json" % "2.9.2" >> "org.playframework" %% "play-json" % "3.1.0-M1",

 There are controllers.
 PostJsonSupport is for the serializing.
+A lot of tutorials and generated code will try to get you to put the routes in the controller.
+Those are located in the conf/routes file
 Models are self explanatory.
 Rather than use application.conf, I used url to keep sensitive stuff separate from the project.
 The value is usually a connection string like